SU-UComm/homesite-theme/README.md

 * `nvm use`
 * `npm install`

 In December 2022 we embedded the old version/branch of Decanter that is used with this theme instead of pulling it in via NPM because the stale branch would no longer install properly.
-Before theme can build correctly, you must now install Decanter's dependencies.
+Before the theme can build correctly you must now install Decanter's dependencies.
 * `cd decanter`
 * `nvm use`
 * `npm install`